beauxapps/hotdog-pins/README.md

 Then open a new terminal tab and type `stripe trigger payment_intent.succeeded`

 The log file and your `listen` tab should reflect the successful payment intent creations.

-Thanks!
-Don't hesitate to ask questions or submit issues!

-I'll take this repo down once I hear back from you so there isn't work out there publicly.